wjgilmore/wjgilmore/README.md

 I'm the author of nine books, including the bestselling “<a href="https://www.amazon.com/Beginning-PHP-MySQL-Novice-Professional/dp/1430231149/">Beginning PHP and MySQL, Fourth Edition</a>”, “<a href="https://leanpub.com/easylaravel">Easy Laravel 5</a>”, “Easy PHP Websites with the Zend Framework, Second Edition”, and “Easy Active Record for Rails Developers”.

 Over the years I've published more than 300 articles within popular publications such as Developer.com, JSMag, and Linux Magazine, and instructed hundreds of students in the United States and Europe.
+Check out my personal website <a href="https://wjgilmore.com">WJGilmore.com</a>.

 ## CodeMash

 I'm cofounder of the popular <a href="https://www.codemash.org/">CodeMash Conference</a>, the largest multi-day developer event in the Midwest.
-Although I'm no longer involved in the day to day, attending the event and companion KidzMash conference has become a much anticipated few days for me and the family.
+Although I'm no longer involved in the organization (burnout is a thing), attending the event and companion KidzMash conference has become a much anticipated few days for me and the family.
 Away from the keyboard you'll find me hanging out with the family, hunched over a chess board, or having fun with DIY electronics.

 ## EmailReputationAPI